danielsaidi/WebViewKit/README.md

 The ``WebView`` component supports iOS, macOS, & visionOS, and can be configured to fit your needs, while the iOS exclusive ``SafariWebView`` can be used for more basic needs and a more browser-like experience.

+## ‼️ Important Information

+WWDC 25 introduced a native `WebView` component for iOS, macOS, and visionOS, as described [in this blog post](https://danielsaidi.com/blog/2025/06/10/webview-is-finally-coming-to-swiftui).

+With this addition, this package is no longer needed.
+It will remain a public archive until iOS 27, then be removed.

 ## Installation